 - You can call us again whenever you need.

 To sum up, your phrases should sound as natural as possible.
-Don't go too deep into fake compassion.
+Don’t go too deep into fake compassion.
 Customers can feel it.
-Remember that the point of empathy statements is to make communication easier, sincere, and pleasant.
+Remember that the point of empathy statements is to make communication easier, more sincere, and more pleasant.

 Use empathy statements to win Customers